joshuabradley012/joshbradley-hugo/content/object-collisions-with-canvas.md

 });
 </script>

 The solution I implemented is a simple bandaid.
 I check for collisions in the next frame and update the current frame as if they had collided.
 This way the objects never get a chance to overlap.
-However they never get a chance to collide either.
-Thankfully, the effect is barely noticable.
+However, they never get a chance to collide either.
+Thankfully, the effect is barely noticeable.

-However, in pursuit of a better solution, I looked into calculating the amount of overlap and removing that distance from the current position before adding the new velocity.
+In pursuit of a better solution, I looked into calculating the amount of overlap and removing that distance from the current position before adding the new velocity.
 And it worked in a small environment, but once again issue arose when there were 10+ balls in the simulation.
 I'm not sure if this is due to float precision, or balls backing up into another.

 Wall squeezes occur when a ball hits the wall and another ball at the same time.
 I don't have a perfect solution for this.
 If wall collisions are calculated first, velocity is lost.
 If they are calculated after, velocity is gained.
 This is due to the bounding condition we created for wall collisions where the position is stopped exactly when the edge touches the wall.
 However, if I remove this bounding condition, objects can get stuck against the wall.

 I decided to go with the solution that loses velocity because it looks the best with animations that run for a long time.

-Finally because we are keeping track of each collision in each ball, it can quickly overwhelm memory.
+Finally, because we are keeping track of each collision in each ball, it can quickly overwhelm memory.
 An easy fix is to trim down the size of the array at a certain limit.
-I chose 10 as the limit because I have a hard time thinking of a situation where a ball will simulaneously collide with 10 other balls.
+I chose 10 as the limit because I have a hard time thinking of a situation where a ball will simultaneously collide with 10 other balls.
 However, this could be adjusted depending on the needs.

 Here is a stable solution to these bugs.